 Alongside, let’s talk about how useful it will be to add your education to your resume.

-Since you’re adding education for a very experienced profile, the education section simply highlights your base relevance to your consulting job.
+Since you’re adding education for an experienced profile, the education section highlights your base relevance to your consulting job.

 That says, this is the one thing you always wanted to do.